What is wood lovers paralysis?

 Wood lovers paralysis can come on very quickly, but generally seem to come on a few hours after consumption.
 Reports suggest people feel weakness in their facial muscles first, but it can also start in the feet or hands.
 For some people, this weakness will spread across their whole body, leaving them completely paralysed – they’re totally unable to move for up to several hours.
 Generally, people report that they would be able to co-ordinate movement without difficulty if not for the weakness.

-Vice recently shared a number of first-hand reports of this effect:
+Vice has shared a number of first-hand reports of this effect:

 “I didn’t think I was actually going to wake up,” he recalls.
 “My hands were all like claws and my jaw felt like it was sitting on the side of my face.”
 He decided he’d try and sleep it off—but walking the 200 metres to his car took him an hour, and when he got there, he couldn’t even open it.
 “There was just no comprehension between my brain and my hands,” he says.
 “I knew what I had to do but [my body] just wouldn’t do it.”